 That’s why you have to create a video after you wrote your article and upload it on Youtube.
 Don’t forget to include a link back to your article in the description.

-2.5 Republish on Tumblr
+2.5 Republish on Tumblr [Join Tumblr]

-2.6 Republish on Scribd.com
+2.6 Republish on Scribd.com [Join Scribd]

 Scribd is a great site to publish booklets and books.
-After you wrote a comprehensive blog article you should convert it into a PDF booklet and upload it on Scribd.com
+After you wrote a comprehensive blog article, you should convert it into a PDF booklet and upload it on Scribd.com.

-There are 5 main categories: Marketing, Finance, Management, Technology and Startups.
+There are five main categories: Marketing, Finance, Management, Technology, and Startups.
 All with subcategories.
-BizSugar submissions are moderated so will not appear instantly.
+BizSugar submissions are moderated, so they will not appear instantly.